BlankSpruce/gersemi/README.md

                         entities will be formatted in such way that sublists will be completely expanded once expansion becomes necessary at all.
                         [default: favour-inlining]
+  -w INTEGER, --workers INTEGER
+                        Number of workers used to format multiple files in parallel.
+                        [default: number of CPUs on this system]
 ```

 ### [pre-commit](https://pre-commit.com/) hook